Deploy Local WEKA Home on K8s

 Worker services consume messages from queues and process them.

-Processed data is written to appropriate databases:
+Processed data is written to the appropriate databases:

-Rules engine evaluates conditions and triggers configured integrations.
+The rules engine evaluates conditions and triggers configured integrations.

 Sizing and scaling guidelines